Lwant-02/Lwant-02/README.md

 ###

-<p align="left">Hi, I’m Sai Naw Main, and you can call me Lwant!
-I’m 22-year-old from Myanmar, passionate about technology, music, and continuous learning.
-I enjoy playing the guitar and coding, both of which allow me to express my creativity in different ways.
-I love solving problems, building projects, and exploring new technologies.
-My journey in coding started with python and web development, and I’m always eager to learn more about React, Next.js, and backend development with Express.js.
-I’m known for being friendly and approachable, with strong soft skills like good communication and fast learning.
-I enjoy collaborating with others, sharing knowledge, and growing both personally and professionally.
-My goal is to become a skilled full-stack developer and work on projects that make an impact.
-Whether it’s building web applications or contributing to open-source, I’m always up for a challenge.</p>
+<p align="left">Hi, I’m Sai Naw Main (Lwant), a 22-year-old aspiring full-stack developer from Myanmar and currently based in Thailand.
+I have hands-on experience with JavaScript, TypeScript, React, Next.js, Node.js and Express.js, and I enjoy solving problems and building impactful projects.
+I’m a fast learner with strong communication skills and a passion for collaboration.
+I’m currently seeking internship or job opportunities where I can contribute, grow, and expand my skills in web development.</p>

 ###